 Homemade oat milk in a milk jar with a container of oats in the background and a larger jug of oat milk in the background.

-Oat milk tastes kind of like oats, kind of like the flavouring you give it.
-So, you do have control over how you want it to taste.
-When it’s used in a baked recipe though?
-There’s no distinct taste.
-I’ve used it to make a single mug macaroni (yes, my love for mug recipes is off the chart), and in banana bread and didn’t taste any distinct oat flavour.
-It does taste yummy though!
+• A great choice for cooking and baking.
+The mild flavour makes oat milk excellent for using in recipes.
+I’ve used it to make a single mug macaroni (yes, my love for mug recipes is off the chart), and in banana bread and I didn’t taste any distinct oat flavour.

 A measuring cup with rolled oats, and a blender and a jar.